Opencast-Moodle/documentation/docs/block/general_settings.md

 * **Number of videos:** Maximum number of videos to display in the block.
 * **Cache valid time:** Time in seconds, before the cache for the video data of each course is refreshed.

-## Settings for backup and restore

-In this section the backup and restore workflow can be configured.
-However, the default Opencast workflows do not support this feature.
-To be able to use this feature two additional workflows need to be added to Opencast.
-One workflow to duplicate an event in Opencast and another workflow to publish this duplicate.
-With the default Opencast workflows the [example workflows](backup_restore_workflows.md) can be used.

-* **Workflow for duplicating events:** This workflow is needed for restoring opencast events from one course into another.
-If not set, it is not possible to restore Opencast events.
-A block instance might be restore, but without a series and without events.
-In this dropdown menu only workflows with the `api` tag can be selected.

 ## Group and series